Union Pacific FEF series: FEF-3

 Except for the use of some substitute materials, the final batch of 10 locomotives, numbered 835–844, were nearly identical to the FEF-2.
 After World War II, coal supplies were limited by a series of strikes.
-To safeguard operations, UP converted the 800s to burn oil, and fitted a 6000 usgal tank in the bunker space.
+To continue operations unfettered, UP converted the 800s to burn oil, and fitted a 6000 usgal tank in the bunker space.
 Otherwise, few modifications were needed to ensure years of mainline service.
 These were the last steam locomotives delivered for the UP.
 Like many late era steam locomotives, their service lives were short due to rapid dieselization.
 A former manager of the Union Pacific Steam Program said, "Although it is stated that the UP FEF Series were designed to safely operate at 120 mph, no one really knows how fast the final 4-8-4 could go.
 The last FEF-3 was actually never retired."

 Surviving examples

 Four FEF series locomotives survive.
 No. 814 (FEF-1) and No. 833 (FEF-2) are on static display.
 No. 844 (FEF-3) has remained operational and is used in excursion service.
 No. 838 (FEF-3) is used solely as a source of spare parts for No. 844.